 It is certainly convenient to shout "Skip!" to Alexa when you want to skip a song in a playlist.
 In 1955 Zenith introduced the first remote control for TV sets, the Flashmatic, invented by Eugene Polley.
 That too was a very convenient invention, but nobody called it "intelligent".

-There are now scripting languages such as Artificial Intelligence Markup Language or AIML (Richard Wallace, 1995) and ChatScript (Bruce Wilcox, 2011); corporate (and sometimes open-source) natural language processing (NLP) tools such as Speaktoit, later renamed API.ai (Ilya Gelfenbeyn, 2014, acquired by Google in 2016), Wit.ai (Alexandre Lebrun, acquired by Facebook in 2015), Microsoft's Language Understanding Intelligent Service or LUIS (2015) and Amazon Lex (2017), the technology powering Amazon's virtual assistant Alexa; and free platforms such as Pandorabots (Kevin Fujii & Richard Wallace, largest installed base of chatbots, 2008), Rebot.me (Ferid Movsumov and Salih Pehlivan, 2014) and Imperson (Disney Accelerator, 2015).
+There are now scripting languages such as Artificial Intelligence Markup Language or AIML (Richard Wallace, 1995) and ChatScript (Bruce Wilcox, 2011); corporate (and sometimes open-source) natural language processing (NLP) tools such as Speaktoit, later renamed API.ai (Ilya Gelfenbeyn, 2014, acquired by Google in 2016), Wit.ai (Alexandre Lebrun, acquired by Facebook in 2015), Microsoft's Language Understanding Intelligent Service or LUIS (2015), Amazon Lex (2017), i.e. the technology powering Amazon's virtual assistant Alexa, and Facebook's fastText for text representation and classification (2018); and free platforms such as Pandorabots (Kevin Fujii & Richard Wallace, largest installed base of chatbots, 2008), Rebot.me (Ferid Movsumov and Salih Pehlivan, 2014) and Imperson (Disney Accelerator, 2015).
 The advent of conversational user interfaces may or may not be an improvement over previous methods of interaction.
 I personally think that the old command line of Unix and DOS was not such a bad idea: i used to get things done quickly and efficiently.

 Back to the Table of Contents